learreDHDK/ccode/README.md

 				<td>No license for the data platform</td>
 				<td>No license for the data platform</td>
 				<td>No license for the data platform</td>
-				<td>Data platform license compliant to IPR policy but no licence for the API platform thus inferred data platform license, yes</td>
+				<td>Yes Data platform license compliant to IPR policy, Yes license for open data platform but no licence for the API platform thus inferred it has the open data platform's license, yes.</td>
-				<td>Data platform license compliant to IPR policy but no licence for the API platform thus inferred data platform license, yes</td>
+				<td>Data platform license compliant to IPR policy but no licence for the API platform thus inferred data platform license, Yes for the platform and not for the API.</td>
 				<td>Data platform/API license compliant to IPR policy , yes</td>
 				<td>No, no</td>
 				<td>Data platform license compliant to IPR policy and has no API, yes</td>